 Achieving a high standard of audit quality is essential to building trust and confidence in the audit profession.
-However, there is no set definition of a ‘quality’ audit, and many factors influence audit quality.
+However, there is no set definition of audit quality standards, and many factors influence audit quality.
 This can make the assessment of audits challenging and subjective.
 In an environment where external auditors are facing increased scrutiny and attention, it’s important for external auditors to consider and manage any risks to audit quality.

 In their document ‘A framework for audit quality,’ the IAASB identifies the key factors responsible for a quality audit: